iamthemovie/legacy/README.md

 Legacy
 ======

-Legacy is a utility for uploading snapshots and incremental backups to S3.
+Legacy is a utility for uploading Cassandra snapshots and incremental backups to S3.

 Light-weight, simple tool that can be run on individual nodes.